wikitechie/microcommunity/README.md

 Overview
 ============

-MicroCommunity is an open source social networking the aims to make it easy to develop specialized social platforms that enforce knowledge exchange and content production in real and online communities.
-That goal is basically achieved by building a modular system of plugins that allow developers to mix them in order to meet the needs of small communities.
+MicroCommunity is a project that aims to build an open source social networking platform, built as a modular system where developers can mix plugins supporting features such as diverse content types production, content organization and curation and collaboration styles.
+The goal is to make it easy for developers easily create dedicated platforms that encourage content production and knowledge exchange in small-scale communities, or MicroCommunities!
+We think that those communities for a majority in the online Arab community.

 Requirements
 ============